 "The operating organization for a research reactor facility shall assign direct responsibility and authority for the safe operation of the reactor to the reactor manager.
-The primary duties of the reactor manager shall comprise the discharge of this responsibility The reactor manager shall have overall responsibility for all aspects of operation, training, maintenance inspection, periodic testing, and inspectionmaintenance, and utilization and modification of the reactor.
-Discharge of this responsibility shall be the primary duty of the reactor manager."
-(Ref.
-[2], para.
-7.11).
+The reactor manager shall have overall responsibility for all aspects of operation, training, maintenance, testing. inspection, utilization modification of the reactor.
+Discharge of this responsibility shall be the primary duty of the reactor manager.".

-2.3.2.2.
+- 2.2.
 For the purpose of this Safety Guide, the term 'operating organization' is used to designate an academic institution, corporation, institute, centre, national laboratory or other entity that is authorized by the appropriate authority of the State to operate a research reactor and to be responsible for its safety.
-In accordance with the legal system in the majority of States, an operating organization is the legal entity responsible for fulfilling the financial, commercial and safety obligations and other obligations that may arise in connection with the operation of the facilityresearch reactor.
-The individual serving in the position generically termed 'reactor manager' may hold the title of department head, centre director or any of other various other titles.

-2.4.2.3.
-The senior management of the operating organization should take an active interest in and should participate in supervising overall safety throughout the entire lifetime of the research reactor facility.
-The reactor manager is responsible for the safety of the facility and for the management of reactor its personnel, and should therefore maintain close oversight of operations.
+In accordance with the legal system in the majority of States, an operating organization is the legal entity responsible for fulfilling the financial, commercial and safety obligations and other obligations that may arise in connection with the operation of the facility.
+The individual serving in the position generically termed 'reactor manager's may hold the title of department head, centre director or other various titles. - 2.3.
+The senior management of the operating organization should take an active interest in and should participate in supervising overall safety throughout the entire lifetime of the facility.
+The reactor manager is responsible for the safety of the facility and for the management of its personnel, and should therefore maintain close oversight of operations.

-2.5.2.4.
+- 2.4.
 The operating organization is authorized to operate a research reactor through the licensing system in accordance with the national regulations.
-More information on the authorization and licensing of operating organizations is provided in section 5 of Ref.
+More information on the authorization and licensing of operating organizations is provided in Ref.
 [7].
 Compliance with the requirements of the regulatory body does not relieve the operating organization of its prime responsibility for safety.
-The discharge of this prime responsibility for safety should be regularly reviewed by the operating organization.
+The discharge of this prime responsibility for safety should be regularly reviewed by the operating organization. - 2.5.

-2.6-2.5.
 The function of a research reactor operating organization is to support an effective utilization programme.
-Experimenters and other users of research reactorsthe facilities are frequently external to the operating organization or outside the normal line of control of the reactor management.
+Experimenters and other users of the facilities are frequently external to the operating organization or outside the normal line of control of the reactor management.
 Special arrangements should therefore be established for proper lines of authority and communication, and for training of experimenters and other users in the safe design, construction, installation, operation, utilization and modification of experimental facilities.